 6. Inspect the spark plugs.
 Replace, gap, or clean as necessary.
-7. Tighten all nuts, bolts, and cap screws making sure all nuts, bolts, and cap screws are tightened securely.
-8. If not done during preparation for storage, lubricate the rear suspension with low-temperature grease.
-9. Check the coolant level and all coolant hoses and connections for deterioration or cracks.
+7. Verify the condition of and the adjustment of the throttle cable.
+8. Tighten all nuts, bolts, and cap screws making sure all nuts, bolts, and cap screws are tightened securely.
+9. If not done during preparation for storage, lubricate the rear suspension, spindles, and steering arms with low-temperature grease.
+10. Check the coolant level and all coolant hoses and connections for deterioration or cracks.
 Add properly mixed coolant as necessary.
-10. On electric start models, charge the battery until fully charged; then connect the battery cables making sure to connect the positive cable first.
+11. Charge the battery until fully charged; then connect the battery cables making sure to connect the positive cable first.
 Test the electric start system.
-11. Inspect the entire brake system, all controls, headlight, taillight, brake light, ski wear bars, and headlight aim; adjust or replace as necessary.
-12. Adjust the track to the proper tension and alignment.
+12. Inspect the entire brake system, all controls, headlight, taillight, brake light, ski wear bars, and headlight aim; adjust or replace as necessary.
+13. Adjust the track to the proper tension and alignment.